Interpolation with Automated First-Order Reasoning: Second-Order Quantifier Elimination

 \subexample{examp-decision} Second-order quantifier elimination succeeds for the class of relational monadic formulas, i.e., formulas with no functions and only unary predicates.
 An elimination algorithm, such as Behmann's method \cite{beh:22,cw-relmon}, provides a \emph{decision procedure}: eliminating all predicates yields a first-order formula with no predicates, but possibly with equality, whose status is easy to check: unsatisfiable, valid, or expressing a constraint on the cardinality of the domain.
 In the following example the domain must have at least two elements.

 \end{example}

-The relationship of second-order quantifier elimination, based on equivalence, to uniform interpolation, based on notions of consequence and on vocabulary restrictions, can be explicated with the following proposition. \begin{proposition} Let $F, G$ be first order formulas and let $p_1, \ldots, p_n$ be predicates such that $G \equiv \exists p_1 \ldots \exists p_n\, G$.
+To see why second-order quantifier elimination, based on equivalence, produces uniform interpolants, based on notions of consequence and on vocabulary restrictions, we make the following observations. \begin{proposition} Let $F, G$ be first order formulas and let $p_1, \ldots, p_n$ be predicates such that $G \equiv \exists p_1 \ldots \exists p_n\, G$.
 Then